 A number of participants described that they had to wait several hours from the point of admission to hospital till their operation.
 They found this hard because they were not permitted to eat or drink while waiting.
 Patients said that they would have valued more information about the reason for their wait and about the precise time of their operation, and that absence of this information made them feel more anxious.

-Anaesthesia
+Anaesthesia (Box 5)

 Most participants were presented with the option of a local or general anaesthesia although they had different experiences of this.
 Whilst some were given this option during hip or knee schools or their pre-operative assessment, others were asked on the day of surgery.
 These patients reported that it had made them feel “surprised” and “alarmed” and worried about “being awake” during surgery.
 They also felt that receipt of information on the day of surgery meant they had not felt able to make an informed choice.
 Several explained that anaesthetists also expressed a clear preference for localised anaesthesia which influenced their decision.
 Contrary to ERAS guidelines, one participant reported that she had not been offered localised anaesthesia but had insisted on it against the advice of her anaesthetist.

-Pain management
+Pain management (Box 5)

 Patients were generally satisfied with how their pain was managed and felt that nurses were attentive to their needs.
 However, some patients at Shinebury felt under pressure to take their pain medicines, although they thought that the medicines provided were “excessive” and made them feel “out of it”.
 Others wanted more information about the pain medicines that they had been prescribed.
 One patient expressed frustration and thought nurses were reluctant to share this information, which meant that she was not able to make a fully informed choice about her pain medicines.

-Inconsistencies in information
+Inconsistencies in information (Box 5)

 The majority of participants felt that they had been fully informed about what to expect during their inpatient stay and that as a result, there were “no surprises”.
 However, some identified inconsistencies between pre-operative information and subsequent information, which they found unsettling.

-Early post-operative mobilisation
+Early post-operative mobilisation (Box 5)

 Patients were surprised about being able to get up and walk so quickly after surgery.
 There was a sense of pride in being able to fulfil what they thought was required of them and they benchmarked their success against the content of the information that they had received before surgery as well as feedback from healthcare professionals.
 Positive affirmation was important to encourage patients to meet ERAS goals.
 Participants emphasised the importance of participating in exercises and working towards their own recovery, engaging in the emotional and physical work required of them as “active” patients.